ajonescode/SoloLearnPythonSolutions/README.md

 # SoloLearnPythonSolutions
-Python Solutions from Challenges on SoloLearn
+Here are my completed Python Solutions from SoloLearn